 - Put down a big waterproof tablecloth for easy cleanup.

 PS – I bought these cool squeeze bottles on Amazon here and I LOVE them.

 Hope you enjoy this recipe as much as we did!
-It’s a lifesaver for those rainy day blues.
+It’s a lifesaver for summer and rainy days.

 OTHER HOMEMADE RECIPES